How can I live better with PCOS?

 What are the consequences of PCOS?

-What's important to remember is that symptoms can be exacerbated depending on your body mass index, but also your diet and physical activity.
-The better your diet, the more your weight is regulated, and the less you'll be bothered by symptoms of polycystic ovary syndrome.
+The important thing to remember is that symptoms can be exacerbated depending on your body mass index, but also your diet and physical activity.
+The more balanced your diet, the more your weight is regulated, the less you'll be bothered by symptoms of polycystic ovary syndrome.

-How can you predict your periods when you have PCOS?
+How can you predict your period when you have PCOS?

-It's obvious that not knowing when periods is going to arrive is a handicap in everyday life, since it can happen at any time, in a sometimes delicate situation.
+It's obvious that not knowing when your period is going to arrive is a handicap in everyday life, since it can happen at any time, in a sometimes delicate situation.
 The first piece of advice we can give you is to observe your body.
 Your body speaks to you.
 You can observe your vaginal discharge.
 Cervical mucus tends to become thicker, more abundant and more elastic around the time of ovulation.
 The trick is to take note, for several months at a time, when you notice changes in your body.
-Maybe you'll notice changes in your discharge at the moment of ovulation, so that on average 14 days later you'll have your periods.
+Maybe you'll notice a change in your discharge at the moment of ovulation, so that on average 14 days later you'll have your period.
 But it could be other observations.
 For example, some people feel that they are ovulating in their lower abdomen.

-We'd like to remind you that Elia menstrual briefs are here to help you feel more at ease during periods and every day of your cycle.
+We'd like to remind you that Elia menstrual briefs are here to help you feel more serene during your period and every day of your cycle.

 Back to blog